Those 10 Simple Rules for Using Statistics? They're Not Just for Research

 6. Keep it Simple

 Many processes are inherently messy.
 If you've got dozens of input variables and multiple outcomes, analyzing them could require many steps, transformations, and some thorny calculations.
 Sometimes that degree of complexity is required.
 But a more complicated analysis isn't always better—in fact, overcomplicating it may make your results less clear and less reliable.
-It also potenitally makes the analysis more difficult than necessary.
+It also potentially makes the analysis more difficult than necessary.
 You may not need a complex process model that includes 15 factors if you can improve your output by optimizing the three or four most important inputs.
 If you need to improve a process that includes many inputs, a short screening experiment can help you identify which factors are most critical, and which are not so important.

 7. Provide Assessments of Variability